GarsenJia/brick_world/README.md

 # lisp_brick_world
-src.lisp 5 function mentioned in the ./lisp1 are defined in order to create some basic structure of the "Blocks World"
+src.lisp includes the 5 functions mentioned in the ./lisp1, and they are defined in order to create some basic structure of the "Blocks World"

 To run the program, go the workspace in the department system and run command